Ever Hear the One About The Three Blind Men and an Elephant?

 Number 2 is that I write about gear, and the best way to write about gear is to actually use it.

-Sometimes I'll break my own rule and write about something before it ships because I think it's important, newsworthy, and/or you'd enjoy reading it.
+Sometimes I'll break my own rule and write about something I haven't spent time with because I think it's important, newsworthy, and/or you'd enjoy reading it - and I believe I can make a contribution to your thinking.

 But I much prefer - and usually go -- hands on.
-I have a relationship with B&H, so I can often get loaners from them for a few weeks at a time.
-I also have a good relationship with local rental house Resolution Rentals.
+I have good relationships with retailers B&H and Adorama so I can often get loaners from them for a few weeks at a time (sometimes WAAAY longer - they’re both wonderfully supportive).
 Sometimes, I'll get a piece of gear directly from the manufacturer.
-When that happens, the loan period can be as short as 12 hours (the recent Sony press event in New York City, for example, where I got my hands on the A7s II) or as long as 60 days (Blackmagic has just sent me their Micro Studio camera and Video Assist for 30 days).
-Very occasionally, a manufacturer doesn't ask for it back.
+When that happens, the loan period can be as short as 12 hours or as long as months on end.

-Even more occasionally -- since it's my own hard cash -- I'll buy a piece of gear myself.
-Which means it's really, really great AND I can see the economic value in it for my business (like the DJI Phantom 3 Professional 4K or the RØDElink Filmmaker Kit).
+Even more occasionally -- since it's my own hard cash and I’d go broke if I bought everything I evaluated -- I'll buy a piece of gear myself.
+Which means it's really, really great AND I can see the economic value in it for my business (like the Panasonic GH5 or the RØDElink Filmmaker Kit).

 Does this color my judgement?
 I'd like to think it doesn't; I work to make sure it doesn't.